Huy-DNA/MPiSC/report/chapters/background/index.typ

 #figure(
   image(width: 200pt, "../../static/images/blocking.png"),
-  caption: [
-    Blocking algorithm visualization: When a process is suspended, it can potentially block other processes from making further progress.
+  caption: [Blocking algorithm: When a process is suspended, it can potentially block other processes from making further progress.], ) <blocking-algorithms>
-  ],
-) <blocking-algorithms>

 Blocking algorithms introduces many problems such as: